EASY homemade Peach Cobbler takes minutes to prep and buttery and delicious. This is our FAVORITE peach dessert!

 Instructions

-- Preheat oven to 350.
+- Preheat oven to 350°F.

-- In a medium bowl, mix flour, sugar, milk, baking powder and salt.
+- In a medium bowl, mix flour, sugar, milk, baking powder, and salt.
 Mix well.

-- Take out the pan with the melted butter and pour batter mixture over it making sure it spreads mostly evenly.
+- Take out the pan with the melted butter and pour the batter mixture over it making sure it spreads mostly evenly.

 - Spoon peaches (with the juice) over it.
 Do not mix.
 Sprinkle with cinnamon if desired.